rebelsky/sams-assorted-musings-reflections/_forthcoming.md

 *For the days in which I need to "dash off" an essay in order to meet my goals.*

+1. Great recent comments: "Thank you."
+"For what?"
+"For not ranting during my talk."  / "And 3 sophomores."
+"We don't use the term 'sophomore' at Grinnell, since it's inappropriate to consider only 1/4 of our students sophomoric."
+"It's not just the students."
+Maybe I should tone things down.

 1. "Get Outlook for Android/iPhone".  ("What can you do to be more successful on this exam.")